 If you plan to visit the Bay Island Driftwood Museum, it is advisable to check the operating hours and admission fees in advance, as they may be subject to change.

 Bay Island Driftwood Museum founder was Raji Punnoose, a teacher in the Andaman and Nicobar Islands.
-During her professional tenure in the Andaman & Nicobar archipelago, a dynamic lady school teacher used to pick up pieces of driftwood deposited by the sea in the shores, comprising twisted tree trunks, stumps, roots etc. which had potential for transformation to sculptures with marginal efforts.
+During her professional tenure in the Andaman & Nicobar archipelago, a dynamic lady school teacher used to pick up pieces of driftwood deposited by the sea on the shores, comprising twisted tree trunks, stumps, roots, etc. which had the potential for transformation into sculptures with marginal efforts.

-It’s incredible to see the power of nature as some of the objects were seasoned in Bay of Bengal for centuries and molded as sculptures through hydrodynamic process of the sea waves.
-This Museum entered the Limca Book of Records in 2010 and they citation reads as “The Limca Book of Records has certified that Bay Island Museum (est. 2001) located in Kumarakom, the only drift wood museum, showcases objects that have been painstakingly recovered and collected from the Andaman seas and beaches
+It’s incredible to see the power of nature as some of the objects were seasoned in the Bay of Bengal for centuries and molded as sculptures through the hydrodynamic process of the sea waves.
+This Museum entered the Limca Book of Records in 2010 and the citation reads as “The Limca Book of Records has certified that Bay Island Museum (est. 2001) located in Kumarakom, the only driftwood museum, showcases objects that have been painstakingly recovered and collected from the Andaman seas and beaches